programatt/TheComputer/README.md

 # TheComputer
-A Simulation Of A System using Boolean Math
+A Simulation Of A CPU using Boolean Math